Taras Shevchenko National University of Kyiv

 - To preserve the property, to keep cleanliness in the premises of the Institute, to respect the work of maintenance staff;

-- To refrain from and to oppose corruption;
+- To refrain from and oppose corruption;

 Pedagogical, scientific-pedagogical and scientific employees are obliged:

-- To have a responsible approach to their duties, to fulfil all undertaken obligations in time and in good faith, to provide tuition on high scientific and theoretical level in accordance with higher education standards;
+- To have a responsible approach to their duties, to fulfil all undertaken obligations in time and in good faith, to provide tuition on a high scientific and theoretical level in accordance with higher education standards;

 - To clarify assessment methods openly and transparently, to evaluate the learning outcomes objectively in accordance with the procedure outlined in curricula of academic discipline;

-- To improve their professionalism and to develop themselves constantly, to use latest scientific-pedagogical methods, information and communication technologies and sources of information in the educational process;
+- To improve their professionalism and to develop themselves constantly, to use the latest scientific-pedagogical methods, information and communication technologies and sources of information in the educational process;

 - To be present in the workplace in accordance with the educational process schedule and to keep to the timing of classes;